Get started guide for the Jira end user

 Smart commits are special commit messages that allow you to perform specific actions in Jira through your Git commit messages.
 Jigit supports smart commits for transitions.

-This feature will be available if only it is enabled in the configuration settings on the Global configuration page by the Jira administrator.
+This feature will be available if only it is enabled in the configuration settings on the Configuration page by the Jira administrator.
 To find out, please contact your Jira administrator.

 For example, if you write the commit message in the form #in-progress (hash, status name without spaces), the issue will be transitioned to the status In Progress.